-Anke MOESINGER PhD Student, Leibniz Center for Tropical Marine Ecology (ZMT), Germany at University of Lucerne, Switzerland Administrative areas: Papua New Guinea, Solomon Islands Places: Melanesia, Rendova, Lokuru, Polynesia, Bougainville province, Buka, Takuu, Tetepare, Munda Keywords: Climate Change, Natural Resources, Social Change, Political Ecology, Perception, Social Organization, Small-scale Fisheries, Local Ecological Knowledge, Local/folk Taxonomy, Coral Reef Ecology
+Anke MOESINGER PhD Student, Leibniz Center for Tropical Marine Research (ZMT), Germany at University of Bremen, Germany Administrative areas: Papua New Guinea, Solomon Islands Places: Melanesia, Rendova, Lokuru, Polynesia, Bougainville province, Buka, Takuu, Tetepare, Munda Keywords: Climate Change, Natural Resources, Social Change, Political Ecology, Perception, Social Organization, Small-scale Fisheries, Local Ecological Knowledge, Local/folk Taxonomy, Coral Reef Ecology

 Sandra REVOLON Lecturer, CREDO - Centre de Recherche et de Documentation sur l'Océanie at Aix-Marseille University, CNRS, EHESS, France Administrative areas: Solomon Islands Places: Melanesia Keywords: Material Culture, Mode of Actions, Ritual, Perception, Seascape